kgklein/PLUME/README.md

 ### Jupyter Notebook Wrapper

-The second way is to use the jupyter notebook
+The second way is to use the jupyter notebook (to install, see [here](https://jupyter.org/install))

 ```
 jupyter notebook
 ```

 Then run 'examplelinfpc.ipynb'.
 The jupyter notebook wrapper will assist in making inputs, output folders, loading output, and plotting output.
 It is recommended for most use cases of PLUME or JET-PLUME.
+The notebook will provide examples of all key functionalities of the wrapper.

 ## PLUME/JET-PLUME Normalization